dennislee22/dennislee22.github.io/docs/cdppvc/cml.md

     ![](../../assets/images/dsconsole/dsmenu.png)

 3. Navigate to `ML Workspaces`.
-Click `Provision Workspace`
+Click `Provision Workspace`.

     ![](../../assets/images/cml/cmlprov1.png)

-4. Fill up the fields as shown below.
+4. Fill in the fields as shown in the following example.

     ![](../../assets/images/cml/cmlprov2.png)

-5. The output of the workspace creation should be successful as shown below.
+5. The outcome of the workspace creation should be successful as shown below.
 Click `workspace1`.

     ![](../../assets/images/cml/cmlready.png)

+6. The system will redirect the browser to the CML dashboard.

     ![](../../assets/images/cml/cmluser1.png)

 ## AMP Project Creation